 \end{itemize} \end{notationassumptions} As we indicated before, our intention is to follow the plan laid out by Zahidi and Denef, just making sure that all the definitions in that plan are finite-fold.
 This plan entails showing (a) that all c.e.\ subsets of $\Z$ are (finite-fold) Diophantine over the polynomial ring in question and (b) that the indexing is (finite-fold) Diophantine or, in other words, the set

-is (finite-fold) Diophantine over $O_k[T]$.
-Zahidi provides a brief argument in his paper that we apply to our situation, given that we have a finite-fold way of combining equations, to see that (a) and (b) imply the following theorem. \begin{theorem} Let $R$ be the ring of integers in a totally real number field $k$.
-Let $\theta$ be an effective indexing of $R[T]$; then every $\theta$-computably enumerable relation over $R[T]$ is a {\it finite-fold} Diophantine relation over $R[T]$. \end{theorem} Below we lay out details making sure that the finite-fold argument goes through.
-Like the earlier authors, we will make use a theorem of Y. Pourchet representing positive-definite polynomials as sums of five squares. \begin{definition} If $F$ is a polynomial in $O_k[T]$, then $F$ is {\it positive-definite} on $k$ (denoted by $\mbox{Pos}(F)$) if and only if $|\sigma(F(t))| \geq 0$ for all $t \in k$ and for all real embeddings $\sigma$ of $k$ into its algebraic closure. \end{definition} \begin{lemma} The relation Pos is finite-fold Diophantine over $O_k[t]$. \end{lemma} \begin{proof} We claim that the following equivalence holds: $\mbox{Pos}(F)$ if and only if there exist $F_1,\ldots, F_5 \in O_k[t] , g \in \Z \setminus \{0\}$
+is (finite-fold) Diophantine over $O_k[X]$.
+Zahidi provides a brief argument in his paper that we apply to our situation, given that we have a finite-fold way of combining equations, to see that (a) and (b) imply the following theorem. \begin{theorem} Let $Z$ be the ring of integers in a totally real number field $k$.
+Let $\theta$ be an effective indexing of $Z[X]$; then every $\theta$-computably enumerable relation over $Z[X]$ is a {\it finite-fold} Diophantine relation over $Z[X]$. \end{theorem} Thus we concentrate on proving the following proposition. \begin{proposition} The set